MJ Melendez Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.16 team ERA ranks 14th among all league pitching staffs.
+- The Angels' 4.25 team ERA ranks 16th across all league pitching staffs.

-- Angels pitchers combine to give up 78 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- The Angels rank 15th in baseball in home runs surrendered (79 total, 1.1 per game).

-- Canning makes the start for the Angels, his 11th of the season.
-He is 5-2 with a 4.56 ERA and 50 strikeouts in 53 1/3 innings pitched.
+- Anderson makes the start for the Angels, his 13th of the season.
+He is 3-1 with a 5.80 ERA and 45 strikeouts in 63 2/3 innings pitched.

-- The right-hander's last appearance came on Sunday against the Seattle Mariners, when he threw five innings, surrendering three earned runs while giving up seven hits.
+- In his last time out on Tuesday against the Texas Rangers, the lefty tossed six innings, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.